 Even at the time of his purchase, the Molly’s Robe colt though not overly tall was stout for his age, and the decision was made to cut him early and send him to Mount Martha for a spell.
 When it came to registering his new purchase, Pearce chose a name that was a play both on the name of the dam, as well as the name of the famous aviatrix who had recently set the record for a flight from England to Australia.
 Amy Johnson might have been her maiden name, but the marriage register recognised her as Mrs Mollison.
 The acknowledgement wasn’t long in coming that breaking the clock while flying was an attribute this dashing racehorse shared with his more famous namesake.
 Mollison joined the other expensive horseflesh owned by Pearce when he entered the Caulfield stables of Fred Foulsham.
 As a trainer, Foulsham knew something about that thoroughbred family having prepared Molly’s Robe to win the Oakleigh Plate in 1920.

 The pleasure of witnessing Mollison take out both major juvenile races at Sydney’s autumn meeting might have been denied Mr Pearce, given that he had embarked for England shortly after the Flemington carnival ended, but it was a pleasure that the Sydney racing public keenly enjoyed.
 It was their first opportunity of seeing the son of Seremond in action, and he could hardly have been more impressive.
 Neither the clockwise way of going nor a heavy Randwick track stopped his progress in the Sires’ Produce Stakes which he won easily, and four days later on firmer ground and over the shorter course of the Champagne Stakes, the result was just the same.
 That completed his book of engagements for the season and Mollison’s winnings from his unbeaten seven appearances stood at £17,348.
 I might add that a slice of Mollison’s juvenile winnings was ploughed back into horseflesh at the Sydney Yearling Sales held during that autumn meeting at which Mollison was so supreme.
-E. M. Pearce might have been on the high seas and headed for England at the time, but he was the principal party behind the Australian record price of 6,750 guineas given at those sales for a handsome and well-bred colt by Saltash, offered by Percy Miller.
+E. M. Pearce might have been on the high seas and headed for England at the time, but he was the principal party behind the Australian record price of 6750 guineas given at those sales for a handsome and well-bred chestnut colt by Saltash, a great-grandson of the famous Sceptre and from the same family as Silvius, offered by Percy Miller.

 The 1928 A.J.C.
 Derby field and race conditions appear in the table below.